mlcohen/simple-webpack-module-federation-demonstration/README.md

 ### Chunking Modules

 Let's say you have a single page web application that is growing by leaps and bounds.
 There's lots of rich functionality you and your team have worked very hard on over the last while.
-To make everything work, you had to write a lot of code but also make good use of third-party packages that you pulled down from npm.
+To make everything work, you had to write a lot of code but also make good use of third-party packages that you pulled down from [npmjs](https://www.npmjs.com).
 Perhaps you even got to a point where you created your own reusable packages.
 Great!
-So what does this mean all mean for Webpack?
+So what does this all mean for Webpack?

 First, all the code is spread out over many JavaScript files (or TypeScript files!).
 Files, again, being _modules_, are exporting funtionality and importing funtionality from other modules.
-Tens, hundreds, possibly a few thousand modules.
+Tens, hundreds, possibly a couple thousand modules.
 It all adds up.
 If you kept your Webpack configuration simple, Webpack will generate one big bundle.
 Big bundles lead to various problems such as:

 1. Taking more and more time for Webpack to process and build your bundle
 2. Taking more time for browsers to download your bundle